N-body-group-Reed/mitch-s-summer-student-code/README.md

 ## Background Information

 The n-body problem is the issue of accurately predicting the motion of multiple objects which are all being affected by each object's gravitational forces.
 This has many applications in astronomical research, as predicting the motion of planets, stars, and even large asteroids can be integral for any space-related research.
 However, effeciently and accurately predicting the motion of these objects has proven to be a mathematical challenge.
-Closed-form solutions have been argued to be impossible, since for every n-body system, there exist more unknown variables than equations to describe them.
+Closed-form solutions have been argued to be impossible, since for every n-body system, there exist more unknown variables than equations to describe them [[1]](#1).
 Because of this, we are forced to find methods to approximate the motion of these bodies.

 One way to simulate gravitational interactions is to calculate the gravitational forces exerted by all bodies over very small time steps.
 Decreasing the amount of time in between simulation updates results in a higher accuracy, but takes longer to generate.
 For a large number of particles, measuring all the interacting forces between all of the particles is expensive.
 This is where further approximations, such as the Barnes-Hut method, come in.
 The Barnes-Hut method uses a quad tree that recursively divides particles up into their own cells, allowing nearby particles to be grouped together.
-Clusters of particles far away are approximated as a single mass at their center, allowing certain force calculations to be skipped entirely.
+Clusters of particles far away are approximated as a single mass at their center, allowing certain force calculations to be skipped entirely [[2]](#2).
 This allows for more efficient simulations at the cost of accuracy.

 But how do we quantify this inaccuracy?
 Since there aren't always known solutions to the motion of interacting particles, the simplest way to verify results is to measure the total energy of the system over time.
 Realistically, the energy should remain constant as long as there are no external forces acting on any particle.
 Although a constant energy doesn't guarantee that the results are correct, it can still be used as a way to check that the results of a simulation are reasonable.